How to Choose a University UK 2027: What Actually Matters

 - Check out the local area beyond campus, not just the campus itself

-- Visit the library and main study spaces — are they modern and well-resourced?
+- Visit the library and main study spaces: are they modern and well-resourced?

 - Look at local supermarkets and transport links

-- Note your gut feeling — positive or negative — and what caused it
+- Note your gut feeling: positive or negative, and what caused it

 Building your shortlist of five

-| Choice type | Number to include | How to pick it | Common mistake |
+| Choice type | How many | How to pick it | Common mistake |

 |---|---|---|---|

-| Aspirational | 1–2 | Courses where the typical offer is slightly above your predicted grades.
-Worth applying — universities sometimes make lower offers than published, and your personal statement can tip borderline decisions. | Applying to all five aspirationally with no realistic backup |
+| Aspirational | 1 to 2 | Courses where the typical offer is slightly above your predicted grades.
+Worth applying: universities sometimes make lower offers than published and a strong personal statement can tip borderline decisions. | Applying to all five aspirationally with no realistic backup |

-| Well-matched | 2–3 | Courses where the typical offer closely matches your predicted grades.
-These are your core choices — well-researched universities where you'd genuinely be happy to study. | Treating these as "safe" without researching them as thoroughly as aspirational choices |
+| Well-matched | 2 to 3 | Courses where the typical offer closely matches your predicted grades.
+These are your core choices.
+Well-researched universities where you would genuinely be happy to study. | Treating these as safe without researching them as thoroughly as aspirational choices |

-| Insurance | 1 | A course where the typical offer is comfortably below your predicted grades — your safety net if results day goes badly.
-Pick somewhere you'd actually be happy attending. | Picking an insurance choice you'd hate attending, or choosing one with too-similar entry requirements to your firm |
+| Insurance | 1 | A course where the typical offer is comfortably below your predicted grades.
+Your safety net if results day goes badly.
+Pick somewhere you would actually be happy attending. | Picking an insurance choice you would hate attending, or one with entry requirements too close to your firm choice |

 Does the course content genuinely interest me?